 Use of outdated legacy tools

-Spreadsheets and homegrown tools are inadequate for resource allocation.
+Spreadsheets and homegrown tools are inadequate for allocation of resources.
 They fail to provide real-time updates in project/resource schedules, causing discrepancies and redundancies.
 It can lead to double booking chaos that dampens the project’s success.

 Miscommunication between sales and delivery team